cy7sh/website/content/posts/testing-peasycrypt.md

 	t.Errorf("plainDir not empty when deleteSrc set to true") }
 ```
 The rest is self-explanatory.
-We test if `deleteSrc` is behaving like it should.
+We test if `deleteSrc` is behaving as it should.
 ```
 removeTestDirs(t)
 createTestDirs(t)